Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Modeling the photon detection efficiency

 \section{Modeling the photon detection efficiency}

-The experimental variables influencing PDE are photon wavelength ($\lambda$), incidence angle ($\theta$), operating over-voltage ($V$) and to a lesser extent the temperature ($T$).
-Operation in dense media also modifies the PDE via optical coupling.
-We present a model for PDE using device specific parameters describing a simple PN junction\footnote{Naming conventions follow from \cite{gallina_avalanche_2019}.
-Junction locations are wrt the silicon surface. } covered with a silicon-dioxide thin-film surface layer, and avalanche triggering probabilities of minority carriers.
-The model presented pertains to p-on-n devices although it can be easily reversed for n-on-p devices; a simplified device structure is shown in figure \ref{fig:pnSchematic}.
-Listed below are the 6 model parameters and some defined mathematical quantities..
+The experimental variables influencing PDE are photon wavelength ($\lambda$), incidence angle ($\theta$), operating over-voltage ($V$) and to a lesser extent temperature ($T$).
+Operation in dense media modifies the PDE via optical coupling.
+We model the PDE using device specific parameters which describe a simplified PN junction\footnote{Naming conventions follow from \cite{gallina_avalanche_2019}.
+Junction depths are wrt the silicon surface.} and the avalanche triggering probabilities for the corresponding minority carriers.
+The SiPM surface is modeled as a thin silicon-dioxide layer, assumed sufficient for describing the efficiency of these devices where we infer a p-on-n junction structure.
+The model can be easily reversed for n-on-p devices.
+Simplified device structure is shown in \autoref{fig:pnSchematic}.
+Listed below are model parameters and some defined mathematical quantities:

-\begin{itemize}[nosep] \item $\tox$ - average thickness of the surface silicon dioxide ($\ce{SiO2}$) passivation layer. \item $dp^*$ - effective depth below which electrons are collected, reaching the high field region (about $X_{PN}$) \item $X_{PN}$ - the center of the p-n junction and location of high field region, boundary where avalanches are either e- or h+ driven \item $dw^*$ - effective depth above which holes are collected, reaching the high field region (about $X_{PN}$) \item $P_e(V), P_h(V)$ - probability a collected electron, hole triggers an avalanche.
-Empirically parameterized wrt voltage as $P_e(V;A_e, V_e) = A_e(1-e^{-\frac{V}{V_e}})$ and $P_h(V;A_h, V_h)$. \item $FF$ - fraction of photo-sensitive surface area \item $\mathbf{J}$ - the set of device parameters listed above \item $W_p, W_n$ - probability of photo-absorption within effective p, n regions \item $T_{Si}$ - total probability of transmission into bulk silicon \item $iPDE$ - the internal detection efficiency, efficiency for a photon transmitted into bulk silicon \end{itemize}
+\begin{itemize}[nosep] \item $\tox$ - average thickness of the surface silicon dioxide ($\ce{SiO2}$) passivation layer. \item $dp^*$ - effective depth representing top of p-doped region; below $dp^*$ electrons are collected and reach the high field region (near $X_{PN}$). \item $X_{PN}$ - the center of the p-n junction and location of high field region, boundary where avalanches are either e- or h+ driven. \item $dw^*$ - effective depth representing bottom of n-doped region; above $dw^*$ holes are collected and reach the high field region (near $X_{PN}$). \item $P_e(V), P_h(V)$ - probability a collected electron, hole triggers an avalanche.
+Empirically parameterized wrt voltage as $P_e(V;A_e, V_e) = A_e(1-e^{-\frac{V}{V_e}})$ and $P_h(V;A_h, V_h)=A_h(1-e^\frac{-V}{V_h})$. \item $FF$ - Fill Factor, fraction of photo-sensitive surface area. \item $\mathbf{J}$ - the set of device parameters listed above. \item $W_p, W_n$ - probability of photo-absorption within effective p, n regions. \item $T_{Si}$ - total probability of transmission into bulk silicon. \item $iPDE$ - the internal detection efficiency, efficiency of a photon in bulk silicon. \item $H$ - surface structure height $h$ relative to pixel pitch $p$ ($H = h/p$). \end{itemize}